Moths of North Carolina

 Taxonomy

-Comments: 133 members of the Sesiidae family occur in North American north of Mexico.
-Species’ in the genus Synanthedon constitute half of the 30 species found in North Carolina, many being similar in appearance to one another.
+Comments: North America has 136 or more species in the family Sesiidae, and the large genus Synanthedon constitutes around half of the 37 species found in North Carolina, many being similar in appearance to one another.
 Some sesiids, known broadly as clearwing borers, are significant pests of commercial crops.
+Almost all are mimics of wasps and hornets.

 Identification